celo-org/celo-proposals/CIPs/CIP-0040/odisRateLimit.md

 ## Overview

 The use of arrays in this document is for illustrative purposes only.
-It may be useful to look at the [RateLimit Structures]() section below to see where this proposal is headed before reading on.
+It may be useful to look at the RateLimit Structures section below to see where this proposal is headed before reading on.

-We'd like to define a `RateLimit` structure that nests within a `Domain` and specifies an arbitrary sequence of time intervals, where the $*i*$th interval is the `delay` before the $*i*$th query attempt against the `Domain`.
+We'd like to define a `RateLimit` structure that nests within a `Domain` and specifies an arbitrary sequence of time intervals, where the $*i*$th interval is the `delay` before the $i$-th query attempt against the `Domain`.

 Using days for simplicity, the sequence

-$d_i = [ 0, 1, 1, 2, 2, 4, 0]$
+$$d_i = [ 0, 1, 1, 2, 2, 4, 0]$$

 Would specify that the user can start querying immediately, but must wait